 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Under the influence of androgens, the voice box, or larynx, grows in both sexes.
-This growth is far more prominent in boys, causing the male voice to drop and deepen, sometimes abruptly but rarely "over night," about one octave, because the longer and thicker vocal folds have a lower fundamental frequency.
+This growth is far more prominent in boys, causing the male voice to drop and deepen about an octave (sometimes abruptly).

 By the end of puberty, adult men have heavier bones and nearly twice as much skeletal muscle.
 Some of the bone growth (e.g. shoulder width and jaw) is disproportionately greater, resulting in noticeably different male and female skeletal shapes.
 The average adult male has about 150% of the lean body mass of an average female and about 50% of the body fat.
 This muscle develops mainly during the later stages of puberty, and muscle growth can continue even after boys are biologically adult.